The Google Webmaster Guidelines just got a big update.

 “Design your site to have a clear conceptual page hierarchy.”

 A small change in wording here—“design your site” from “make your site.”
-This does place emphasis on designing your website to be as organized as possible.
+This does emphasize designing your website to be as organized as possible.

 “Follow our recommended best practices for images, video, and structured data.”